Developmental CLASSES

 Classes

-Critical Comprehension Skills I and II (CCS 098 and CCS 099): Both courses focus on developing college-level readings skills, including essay analysis, note-taking (annotating), and critical thinking.
+Critical Comprehension Skills I and II (CCS 098 and CCS 099): Both courses focus on developing college-level reading skills, including essay analysis, note-taking (annotating), and critical thinking.
 Students who place into CCS 099 may enroll in college-level, reading-intensive courses if they are concurrently enrolled in CCS 099.

 Will my classes transfer?